Ministry of Defence

 High confidence

-Tension with Defence Committee (House of Commons), Public Accounts Committee, Ben Obese-Jecty
+Tension with Defence Committee, Public Accounts Committee, Ben Obese-Jecty

 High confidence